isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 <br>a) Has a research PhD
 <br>b) Has a good publication track record in peer-reviewed journals
 <br>c) The CSCS research project should be relevant to the research themes
-of NHG and LKCMedicine (eligible applicants who do not meet this criteria may contact the CSCS Secretariat for further discussion on suitability of the scheme)</p>
+of NHG Health and LKCMedicine (eligible applicants who do not meet this criteria may contact the CSCS Secretariat for further discussion on suitability of the scheme)</p>
 <p></p>